Jean-Baptiste Humbert

 Archaeologist at the Biblical and Archaeological School of Jerusalem

-2 Tuesday May nd, 2017
+Tuesday May 2nd, 2017

 Archeology consists of luck and surprises.
 By searching for traces of the Aramean people (often mentioned in the Bible, but not well known), Jean-Baptiste Humbert, OP became interested in the site of Mafraq in the north of Jordan in 1986.